shubhamashish33/Image-Type-Converter/README.md

 ⚠️ **Make sure both are installed on your system** ⚠️

-Now simply download this repository and run the imagetypeconverter file.
+Now simply clone this repository and run the imagetypeconverter file.
 ```
 gh repo clone shubhamashish33/Image-Type-Converter
 ```